-You can access the online application and all accompanying information beginning mid-September.
-Any problems that you encounter while completing or submitting the application must be addressed by contacting the support desk as indicated on the application website.
-The Stanford application software is not Stanford-based and therefore we cannot help with technical issues.
-Applicants to the Graduate Program in Journalism should select ‘Communication MA’ for 2013-14.
+You can access the online application and all accompanying information at Graduate Admissions.
+Any problems that you encounter while completing or submitting the application must be addressed by contacting the support desk as indicated on the application web site.
+Since the Stanford application software is not Stanford-based we cannot help with technical issues.
 Note that no changes can be made to your application once it has been submitted.

 Statement of Purpose

-This should explain the nature of the applicant’s interest in the Graduate Program in Journalism and reasons for wanting to study it at Stanford.
-In the first sentence of your statement of purpose should indicate that you are applying to the Graduate Program in Journalism.
+Explain the nature of your interest in one specific program in the department and reasons for wanting to study it at Stanford.
+In the first sentence of your statement of purpose, indicate the name of the specific program to which you are applying.
 Include details about your preparation for this field of study, your future career plans, and any other aspects of your background and interests which may aid the admissions committee in evaluating your aptitude and motivation for graduate study.
 Please ensure that your full name is on each page of your statement of purpose.
 Note that once your application has been submitted we cannot accept any revised statements of purpose or resumes.

-As part of the online application, applicants are required to upload scanned official transcripts from all postsecondary institutions attended for one academic year or longer.
+As part of the online application, applicants are required to upload scanned copies of transcripts (either official or unofficial) from all postsecondary institutions attended for one academic year or longer.
 Multiple page uploads are allowed for all transcripts.
-In addition, two print copies of official transcripts of all undergraduate and graduate studies must be submitted directly to our department.
+In addition, TWO print copies of OFFICIAL transcripts of all uploaded versions must be submitted directly to our department.
 These may be sent either directly from the school, or by the applicant, providing that the envelope containing the transcripts is sealed and signed/stamped across the sealed area.
 Applicants currently in school should send the most recent versions available (even if no grades are listed) until complete versions can be submitted.
 GPAs of at least 3.5 are strongly recommended.

 Upload a 1-3 page resume into the ‘resume’ section of the application.